ecsys/Eloquent-JavaScript-2ed-Exercise/Notes_Ch5.md

 // -> called with 0 - got false
 ```

-    - in this example, note only one parameter can be passed to `f(arg)`.
+In this example, note only one parameter can be passed to `f(arg)`.
 This can be solved by pass an array of arguments using `apply` function.

 ```javascript
 function transparentWrapping(f) {